JJRuizDeveloper/Laravel-Filament-Make-Full-Resource-Command/README.md

 ### https://youtube.com/@gogodev

 ## Requirements
-PHP 8+
+- PHP 8+
-Laravel 8+
+- Laravel 8+
-Filament 2+
+- Filament 2+

+## Description:
+Creates migration, model, and filament resource with form and tables, all in one command :D

 ## How to import:
-copy the MakeFullResource.php file inside App\Console\Commands folder of your laravel project.

-## Command:
+composer require sixtyfour-software/make-full-resource

+## How to use it:
 php artisan make:full-resource-64

-## Description:
-Creates migration, model, and filament resource with form and tables, all in one command :D

 ## License:
 This package is licensed under the MIT License.